Henrique-Moura/Henrique-Moura/README.md

 In November 2020 I decided to transition my career to web development and I am very grateful for the existence of Trybe  :computer: :star_struck:.
 Over the course of a year acquire knowledge never imagined before.

-:man_technologist: I'm currently looking for a job as a Full-Stack or Dev.
-Back end.:man_technologist:
+:man_technologist: I'm currently looking for a job as a Dev.
+Backend.:man_technologist:

 :point_down: Check out my learning trail at Trybe at the link below.:point_down: